malkiAbdoo/image-lens/README.md

-# cursor-tools
+# zoom-lens

-use a fancy animated cursor on your website
+an image zoom lens for the cursor